API QUPA - Ultrasonic Testing Examiners (Phased Array)

 - Equipment requirements

 - Required paperwork

 - Other FAQs

 Exam Report Forms

-The test is conducted over a 1 day, 8-hour period at the San Jacinto College 225 Campus in Pasadena, Texas.
+- The test is conducted over a 1 day, 8-hour period at the SJC Center for Petrochemical, Energy and Technology in Pasadena, Texas.

 - The certification term for API Ultrasonic Testing Examiners is three years.